AlecRobinGould/B2LNAdataextract/readMe.md

 ```

 in a text file named `SLB008.txt` in the same directory as it's excel file `Alphawave Services\EA Production - SARAO - SARAO\DocumentControl\Test data\317-022005\SLB008`.

+# Compilation

+run `python -m pip install pyinstaller` in cmd prompt or powershell etc.

+Run the .bat file.
+This will create 2 folders, one called build, the other dist.
+The release binary file is located in /dist - this is to be used from SPF SHIELD